BlogKubernetes

 describe before delete

-Deleting and recreating a Pending pod changes nothing if the cause is capacity or a taint — it comes back Pending.
-Read the event, fix the cause.
+Deleting and recreating a Pending pod changes nothing if the cause is capacity, a taint, or an unbound PVC — it comes back Pending with the same FailedScheduling event.
+Fix the cause, not the symptom.

 Go deeper in a courseKubernetes administrationScheduling, troubleshooting, and day-2 operations.View course